 Center for Health of Vulnerable Populations - The mission of the Center for the Health of Vulnerable Populations (CHVP) is to improve the knowledge of health disparities in vulnerable populations through research, collaboration and education.
 This includes initiatives to alleviate those disparities, thus improving the health, access, quality of care and quality of life of vulnerable populations.

-Center for Innovation in Interior Architecture - The Center for Innovation in Interior Architecture provides a nexus for a diverse group of people, ideas, and disciplines for the purpose of developing and applying new products, processes, technologies, and materials to interior environments.
-CIIA provides a mechanism of support for Department of Interior Architecture faculty research by cultivating partnerships with design industry and practice in North Carolina and beyond, and by fostering an atmosphere of innovation and collaboration among faculty, students, and industry partners.
+Center for Community-Engaged Design – The Center for Community-Engaged Design provides a nexus for a diverse group of people, ideas, and disciplines for the purpose of developing and applying new products, processes, technologies, and materials to interior environments.
+Center for Community-Engaged Design provides a mechanism of support for Department of Interior Architecture faculty research by cultivating partnerships with design industry and practice in North Carolina and beyond, and by fostering an atmosphere of innovation and collaboration among faculty, students, and industry partners.
 Interior architecture students have opportunities to work on research and development projects with faculty and industry partners, as well as participate in internships.

 Center for Natural Products and Drug Discovery - The Center, a division within the Department of Chemistry and Biochemistry, has the mission to create new knowledge regarding drug discovery, as well as computer-based methods used in drug design, and to disseminate this information to students, scientists, and the public through education, training, and research.
 New and existing methodologies are applied to design and prepare potential drug candidates.
 The Center serves as a resource for local pharmaceutical and biotechnology industries, helping to foster and maintain strong university-industry relationships and collaborations.